n-mounier/bGWAS/doc/Lifespan_Analysis.md

     ## The distance used for pruning MR instruments is: 500Kb.
     ## Distance-based pruning will be used for MR instruments.
     ## No shrinkage applied before performing MR.The p-value threshold used for stepwise selection will be derived according to the number of Prior GWASs used.
-    ## No shrinkage applied before performing calculating the prior.Significant SNPs will be identified according to p-value.
+    ## Using MR_shrinkage as default for prior_shrinkage:No shrinkage applied before performing calculating the prior.The p-value threshold used for stepwise selection will be derived according to the number of Prior GWASs used.
+    ## Significant SNPs will be identified according to p-value.
 The threshold used is :5e-08.
     ## The distance used for pruning results is: 500Kb.
     ## Distance-based pruning will be used for results.
     ## <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>